RedEye-Games/Bear-Country/README.md

 ### Branch Setup
 Work should be done in specific branches organized by `Feature`, `Improvement`, and `Bug`, like this: `Feature/NewFeature` When a branch is ready for review, merge into the development branch.
 After testing is completed in `Development`, create a pull request to merge into `Master`.

-hello. i am a fake sentence and i can't wait to be removed.